What Does Title Mean In Real Estate?

 - Liens: A lien is a legal right against a property or piece of property.
 If you aren’t up to date on your mortgage or property taxes, you could have a lien out on your property.

 - Easements: This is a legal matter where a portion of the land is still owned by the landowner even if another person or party owns real estate on that land.
 There are different kinds of easements.
-For instance, easement in gross allows utility companies to build power lines on or close to your property.
+For instance, an easement in gross allows utility companies to build power lines on or close to your property.

 How To Protect Your Title

-Before you buy a home or other property, there are ways you can protect yourself from title defects.
+Before you buy a home or other property, there are ways you can protect yourself from title defects:

 - Purchase contingencies: A contingent offer is when an offer on a home has been accepted but is dependent on specific circumstances or criteria that must be met first.
 For instance, an appraisal is a type of purchase contingency.

 When you buy a home, the transfer of title is a major step in the process.
 But there are many different parts to a title, including title rights and potential defects.
 Before you buy or sell a property, make sure you know what you’re liable for first.
+Connect with a real estate agent who can answer any questions you might have surrounding titles.